 We celebrate our successes.

 We all need to take responsibility for our own behaviour choices.
 We will apologise and try to ‘put things right’ when our behaviour causes others hurt, disadvantage or disrupts learning.
+We teach the children to use a Stop Calm Do approach.
+Supporting adults will apply the three L’s.
+Listening to the children, Linking emotions to the behaviour and helping the children to learn from what has happened (see Relationships and Behaviour Policy)

 Anti-Bullying